Level/abstract-leveldown/README.md

 Then `db.get(2, callback)` translates into `db._get('2', options, callback)`.
 Similarly, `db.iterator({ gt: 2 })` translates into `db._iterator({ gt: '2', ... })` and `iterator.seek(2)` translates into `iterator._seek('2')`.

 If the underlying storage supports any JavaScript type or if your implementation wraps another implementation, it is recommended to make `_serializeKey` an identity function.
-Serialization is irreversible, unlike *encoding* as performed by implementations like [`encoding-down`][encoding-down].
+Serialization is irreversible, unlike _encoding_ as performed by implementations like [`encoding-down`][encoding-down].
 This also applies to `_serializeValue`.

-<a name="private-serialize-value"></a>
 ### `db._serializeValue(value)`

 Convert a `value` to a type supported by the underlying storage.
 All methods below that take a `value` argument or option will receive serialized values.
 For example, if `_serializeValue` is implemented as: